Nuclear Cardiology is nuclear cardiac imaging used to determine the adequacy of blood flow to the heart muscle during stress versus rest.

 Before sedation exam, an individual must inform the doctor about any recent illnesses, medical conditions, allergies, and medications currently used and if they are pregnant or breastfeeding.

 So that doctor can advise about the appropriate variety and portion of the meal before the exam, depending on the type of exam.
 Moreover, the patient should wear loose, comfortable clothes and put off jewelry.
 Wear patient gown if necessary.

 - Equilibrium Radionuclide Angiogram (ERNA): This test gives insight to the doctor about the blood flow in the lower chambers.

 - Exercise stress test with nuclear energy: This type of stress test helps doctors determine whether the heart is getting enough blood during exercise.
-During rest and an exercise session on a treadmill or stationary bike, technicians record the blood flow rate to the human heart.
+During rest and an exercise session on a treadmill or stationary bike, technicians record the blood flow rate of the human heart.